 This is a twig for grafting.Fall.
-Unknown parentage, probably originated on North Haven Island, ME, before 1850.
+Unknown parentage, probably originated on North Haven Island, Maine, before 1850.

 Very large or even huge green blocky deeply ribbed high-quality all-purpose fruit often with a brilliant pinkish-red blush.
 It hardly looks like an apple.
 More like gigantic bell peppers on a tree.
 It’s become one of our favorites.
 Cook it up, or eat it fresh.
 It’s tart and quite tasty.